 At a traditional school, you earn a degree in a career field that promises multiple job opportunities.
 In contrast, trade schools train you for a particular job or occupation.
 These schools offer a variety of training programs and certification programs that focus on honing specialized skills.

-The programs typically last two years to complete, much shorter than traditional universities.
+The programs typically last two years or less to complete (with some taking as little as a few months), much shorter than traditional universities.
 This makes it an appealing option for people looking to break into the workforce as soon as possible.
 Some examples of the highest trade school jobs include becoming a landscape designer or civil engineering technician.

 Trade School vs College